 Here’s my updated ranking of the Top 10 Kentucky Derby contenders from bottom to top Dave Letterman’s style:

-My Adonis: One of the most experienced sophomores has hit the board seven of eight times.
-The son of Pleasantly Perfect was runner-up to Hansen in the Gotham at Aqueduct.
-He needs to step up because his last victory was last fall in the Jean Lafitte at Delta Downs.
+My Adonis: One of the more experienced sophomores has failed to hit the board only once in eight outings, including seven routes.
+The son of Pleasantly Perfect was second to Hansen in the Gotham at Aqueduct.
+His last victory, however, was in the fall’s Jean Lafitte at Delta Downs.
 Next start: Aqueduct’s Wood Memorial on April 7.

 I’ll Have Another: One of his two victories came in the Richard B. Lewis Stakes in a quick 1:40 4/5 for the 1 1/16 miles.
-But there’s a lingering question concerning the son of Flower Alley: Did track conditions or his rivals falling short play a major role for his success?
-We’ll find out soon.
+Some skeptics wonder if track conditions or rivals falling short played a role.
 Next start: Santa Anita Derby on April 7.

-Alpha: The son of ’06 Preakness champ Bernardini has two victories this year in stakes routes at Aqueduct – the Count Fleet at a mile and 70 yards on Jan.
+Alpha: The son of ’06 Preakness champ Bernardini has two victories this year in routes at Aqueduct – the Count Fleet at a mile and 70 yards on Jan.
 7 and the Withers at 1 1/16 miles on Feb.
-4. While he has been working at Palm Meadows in South Florida, conditioner Kiaran McLaughlin says he’s leaning to another big race at Aqueduct.
-Next start: Wood Memorial.
+4. Next start: Gulstream’s Florida Derby on March 31 or the Wood Memorial.

-El Padrino: Another Pletcher trainee registered two impressive victories in a row at 1 1/16 miles — in a Gulfstream allowance contest followed by a nose triumph in the Risen Star.
+El Padrino: Another Pletcher trainee registered two impressive victories in a row — at 1 1/16 miles in a Gulfstream allowance contest followed by a nose triumph in the Risen Star.
 The son of Pulpit battled down the Fair Grounds stretch and survived a claim of foul to go 3-1-1 in 5 outings.
-Next start: Florida Derby on March 31.
+Next start: Florida Derby.

-Union Rags: Trainer Mike Matz is guiding the Fountain of Youth winner down the same Road to the Roses as his ’06 Kentucky Derby champ Barbaro.
+Union Rags: Trainer Mike Matz is leading the Fountain of Youth winner down the same Road to the Roses as his ’06 Kentucky Derby champ Barbaro.
 The son of Dixie Union has only a narrow loss to Hansen in the BC Juvenile marring his record of four victories.
-Lady Luck smiled on Julien Leparoux when he replaced Javier Castellano, who chose to ride Algorithms, the Pletcher trainee now sidelined with a right front leg injury after taking the Holy Bull.
+Lady Luck smiled on Julien Leparoux when he replaced Javier Castellano, who chose to ride Algorithms, the Pletcher trainee sidelined with a right front leg injury.
 Next start: Florida Derby.

-Hansen: The top male juvenile, second in the Holy Bull, bounced back superbly in the Gotham with a perfect performance.
+Hansen: The top male juvenile that ran second in the Holy Bull bounced back magnificently in the Gotham with a perfect performance.
 Minus blinkers and a change of bit, the son Tapit relaxed in his two-turn baptism, overcame the 12 post and drew off in the stretch for a three-length triumph in a hand ride under Ramon Dominguez.
 The Michael Maker trainee has the same record as Union Rags – 4-1-0 of 5.
 Next start: Wood Memorial.